-Evan Imber-Black, PhD, is a senior faculty member at the Ackerman Institute and the Director of Ackerman’s Center for Families and Health.
-Evan is currently Professor and Program Director of the Marriage and Family Therapy Masters Program at Mercy College.
-Dr. Imber-Black is Professor in the Department of Psychiatry at the Albert Einstein College of Medicine in the Bronx.
-Dr. Imber-Black was the editor of Family Process, the major scholarly journal in family systems research and family therapy from 2004-2011.
+Evan Imber-Black, PhD, was a longtime faculty member at the Ackerman Institute and former Director of Ackerman’s Center for Families and Health.
+Evan is currently Professor and Program Director of the Marriage and Family Therapy Masters Program at Mercy College, and was a professor in the Department of Psychiatry at the Albert Einstein College of Medicine in the Bronx.
+Dr. Imber-Black was the editor of Family Process, the major scholarly journal in family systems research and family therapy from 2004–2011.

 In addition to her work in family therapy training and practice, Evan teaches scholarly and popular writing for family therapists who want to publish their ideas.
 Previously, Dr. Imber-Black was the Director of the Family and Group Studies Program, providing systemic training to psychiatric residents and Founder and Director of the Urban Institute for Families and Family Therapy at Einstein.
 This innovative institute provided family systems training for front-line mental health workers who were called upon to see the most difficult family situations with no training to do so.
 An institute without walls, the Urban Institute provided live supervision in clinics and hospitals throughout the Bronx.